alpha-demo/alphafx/README.md

 # Alpha + Demo

-   This is a code Demo built on PHP Laravel 5.7 Framework.
+   This is a code Demo built on PHP Laravel 5.7 Framework. (upgraded to Laravel Framework 6.20.3)

    With the MVC Software Architecture: Using PHP code for the Controller functions, MySql as  the source of data (with PHP Modeling it) and the Blade Templates + jQuery & ChartJs Libraries for the View.